Access to over 90 lenders!

 Rate Holds Explained.

-General Mohamed Mahmoud 12 Mar
+General 12 Mar

 If you’re shopping for a home, or have worked with a mortgage professional in the past, you’ve most likely heard of rate holds before.
 If not, it is something that every potential homeowner should be aware of.
 This is especially true for the application process as it has some great benefits for active shoppers.